|What shall we do?

 Visit the craft stalls at Woodmill Lane or George Rex Drive.

-Visit Mitchell’s Brewery and taste the local beer.
+Visit Mitchell’s brewery and beer garden to taste the local beer.

 Have a picnic in the Gouna indigenous forest.